simonline/di-companion/README.md

 NOTE: The performance is not 100 because it's running on demo server.

-#### Hotkeys

-A basic implementation of hotkeys is demonstrated here.
-Check the [src/sections/HotKeys](./src/sections/HotKeys/HotKeys.tsx) for more information.

-Currently, you can use the following hotkeys:

-`Alt+s` - to toggle the theme mode
-`Alt+t` - to toggle the sidebar
-`Alt+/` - to open the hotkeys dialog

 #### Error Handling

 Nobody likes white screens and crashes without any notes.
 In [src/error-handling](./src/error-handling) you can find the error handling implementation.
 Here you can find `withErrorHandler` high order component.
 You can wrap any component by this HOC and it will catch all errors and show a default or your custom fallback.
 Currently, the main APP component is wrapped by `withErrorHandler` HOC.